-A while ago, Google published a number of articles on micro-moments (watch Google’s presentation), times when we’re online and awaiting something specific from this digital device which we’ve adopted so wholeheartedly.
+Google published a number of articles on micro-moments, which are the times when we’re online and awaiting something specific from this digital device which we’ve adopted so wholeheartedly.
 These moments can be classified as different cases of “I want”.
 I want information, I want to buy a product or service, I want to have fun… and all instantaneously!
 The initial feedback from brands which have integrated these micro-moments into their strategy is particularly illuminating.

 Within the tourism world, which is of particular interest to us, everything is technically ready for an advertiser to be present in real time and to respond to consumers’ overwhelming need for immediacy.
 But what about you?
 Are you ready to respond to these consumers?
 Do you know how to make the link between your business and their expectations, during these short periods of time?
 Do you know what to do to best make use of these moments in terms of your own objectives?

 To make the most of these micro-moments, you need to respond to two essential prerequisites:

 - Immediacy: during these micro-moments, the mobile user is ready to make a decision straight away, to find out information, to find a service, to do or buy something.